-China’s woos India as both face Western ire over Ukraine
+China woos India as both face Western ire over Ukraine

 “Whatever the Chinese have said in public,” he said, “there is no evidence that they were ready to really sort all the problems.”

 Dou reported from Shanghai.
-Vic Chiang in Taipei, Taiwan contributed reporting
+Vic Chiang in Taipei, Taiwan, contributed reporting.